tbxiao/chauff.github.io/_posts/2018-08-07-sal-at-cikm.md

 - search as a support tool for instructor-designed learning, and
 - collaborative search.

 As a starting point, we went after **vocabulary learning**, a rather easy to evaluate learning task that also other IR researchers have used quite extensively.
-Using our `SearchX` framework to not only provide the collaborative part, but to facilitate the entire study setup.
-Here is how the study was set up:
+We used our `SearchX` framework to not only provide the collaborative part, but to facilitate the entire study setup as well.
+Here is how the setup worked:

 <img src="https://chauff.github.io/img/cikm2018-study.png" width="500px">